SorinoSSK/VFlowTech-Doc/content/apps/role-manager/role-manager/index.md

 {{< img-simple src="role-manager-user-group-list.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}

 It contains the user groups list with their Names, Policies and Actions.
-In the Actions column, we have options to edit and delete user groups.
+In the Actions column, we have options to edit and delete user groups(Discussed in Editing and deleting User Groups section).

 {{< img-simple src="role-manager-add-user-group-button.png" alt="Entity Manager app" class="border-0 rounded-circle" >}}